2017-07-28

 They, "because it's a contraband here."

-Ahmad gets into a grocery asking "hello, do you have a chewing gum?"
+Ahmad enters a grocery asking, "Hello, do you have chewing gum?"

 Ahmad, "she felt scared.
-So, there is no gum and they feel scared when somebody asks them for gum.
-She thought that I'm asking for drugs."
+So, there is no gum, and they feel scared when somebody asks them for gum.
+She thought that I was asking for drugs."

 Why gum is prohibited?

 There are two reasons.
-First, after it's eaten the consumer throws it away on the street which costs the country very much to clean it off, and this money comes from people.
+First, after it's eaten, the consumer throws it away on the street, which costs the country very much to clean it off, and this money comes from people.
 Eventually, the states' money is people's.
-Don't say that the state will spend on, this is your money.
-Thus, Singaporean government stated that, "why should we spend millions of dollars on cleaning gum in the streets.
-We have an example, in London where anybody can recognize the spots on the side walk, millions of them there.
-It's very difficult to clean them off, this requires unusual cleaning.
-In London they have special devices to clean gum off, to do this, the cleaners must put up a plastic fence around the area of cleaning where 3.5 billions of gum are thrown on London's streets.
+Please don't say the state will spend on it; this is your money.
+Thus, the Singaporean government stated, "Why should we spend millions of dollars cleaning gum in the streets?
+We have an example in London where anybody can recognize the spots on the sidewalk, with millions of them there.
+It's tough to clean them off; this requires unusual cleaning.
+In London, they have special devices to clean gum off.
+To do this, the cleaners must put up a plastic fence around the area of cleaning where 3.5 billion gums are thrown on London's streets.
 The cost of cleaning gum in Britain is 10 million pounds annually.
-The Singaporean government stated that "We deserve this money instead of spending it on cleaning off the gum."
+The Singaporean government stated, "We deserve this money instead of spending it on cleaning off the gum."
 As a result, gum was prohibited for 14 years.
-Then Bush -the U.S. president- came to negotiate the matter of exporting gum to Singapore because the U.S. gum companies sell it out making millions of revenues.
+Then Bush -the U.S. president- came to negotiate to export gum to Singapore because the U.S. gum companies sell it out, making millions of revenue.

-The Singaporean gov allowed gum to be only sold at pharmacies.
-We couldn't record because it's a sensitive matter.
-Of course, not any kind of gum in the pharmacy, this kind is a medical gum, it helps you giving up on smoking or cleaning your teeth.
-So, it's the only gum they have, and no gum in the supermarket either.
-They live without it, nothing happened to them, though.
+The Singaporean government allowed gum to be sold only at pharmacies.
+We couldn't record it because it's a sensitive matter.
+Of course, there is no gum in the pharmacy; this kind is medical gum, and it helps you give up smoking or cleaning your teeth.
+So, it's the only gum they have, and there is no gum in the supermarket either.
+They live without it; nothing happened to them, though.

-They changed from people spitting on the street, taking shower in it to one of the cleanest peoples in the world.
-Who expected so, this transformation happened over a few years.
+They changed from people spitting on the street and taking showers to being one of the cleanest people in the world.
+Who expected so?
+This transformation happened over a few years.
 The answer is the laws.

-Here we compare between individual's income in Malaysia and Singapore, we start from 1965, this income is almost close to 300 $ annually, Malaysia is the red color and Singapore is the blue color about 350 $ annually.
+Here, we compare individuals' incomes in Malaysia and Singapore; we start from 1965, and this income is almost close to $300 annually.
+Malaysia is red, and Singapore is blue, about $350 annually.

-The race starts after separation to see how each government managed its country, look at from the 1960s, 1970s how Singapore trended up and Malaysia but its improvement isn't comparable to Singapore.
-In the 1990s, Singapore continued trending up, it attracted foreign investments by showing the spirit of coexistence among different groups.
-While, Malaysia suffered a little bit, though it kept developing.
-We end in 2010, to see the big difference is moving on to reach 31.000 $ per capita in Singapore and Malaysia only 12.000 $.
+The race starts after separation to see how each government managed its country; look at how Singapore and Malaysia trended up from the 1960s to 1970s, but its improvement differs from Singapore.
+In the 1990s, Singapore continued trending up.
+It attracted foreign investments by showing the spirit of coexistence among different groups.
+While Malaysia suffered a little bit, it kept developing.
+We ended in 2010, and the big difference is moving on to reach 31.000 $ per capita in Singapore and Malaysia only 12.000 $.

-This happened by willpower, persistence, well-planning, eliminating corruption, and planning the economy well led to improving Singapore by 80 fold (x80) compared to how it was at the time of separation.
-Malaysia performed well, but not as much as Singapore, just it reached half of the percentage of Singaporean improvement.
+This happened through willpower, persistence, well-planning, eliminating corruption, and planning the economy well, which improved Singapore by 80 times (x80) compared to the time of separation.
+Malaysia performed well, but less than Singapore; it reached half of the percentage of Singaporean improvement.

-Also, one of the mysteries behind Singaporean development is clearing up corruption, it was the first priority.
-It was a corrupt country in terms of briberies, nepotism.
-But, they stood up and said, "We are a country must get rid of corruption, so that laws will be applied to all people to encounter it."
+Also, one of the mysteries behind Singaporean development is clearing up corruption; it was the first priority.
+It was a corrupt country in terms of bribes and nepotism.
+But they stood up and said, "We as a country must get rid of corruption so that laws will be applied to all people who encounter it."

-The first thing Lee Kuan did when took over the office, as he said, "This ministry is the white."
-All should dress up white clothes to express the purity of hand -it's a symbolic matter to show impeccability when the country at all levels shows attention, it won't allow corruption.
+The first thing Lee Kuan did when he took over the office was say, "This ministry is white."
+All should wear white clothes to express the purity of their hands—it's a symbolic matter to show impeccability when the country at all levels shows attention and doesn't allow corruption.

-Up till now, there are corruption issues which are shown on media.
-Look at the civil defense minister in front of people being driven to the court to be sued for bribery issue had happened in France, though not in Singapore.
-Politicians, thus, aren't protected in case of corruption there, as well as, head of the church was tried after had been convicted of corruption.
+Until now, there have been corruption issues shown in the media.
+Look at the civil defense minister before people were driven to the court to be sued for bribery in France, though not in Singapore.
+Politicians, thus, aren't protected in case of corruption there.
+The head of the church was tried after having been convicted of corruption.
 The religious denomination isn't impeccable, though.

-If we want to eliminate corruption, all social denominations shall be under legal accountability, not protected for any reason.
-How Singapore has reached to development, civilization, and coexistence because of Lee Kuan who studied at this school between 1930-1934 after graduated he set out on a long journey of presiding Singapore.
-He was elected for 8 times because of his accomplishments.
-And, moreover, his people were very happy under his rule.
+If we want to eliminate corruption, all social denominations shall be under legal accountability and not protected for any reason.
+Singapore has reached development, civilization, and coexistence because of Lee Kuan, who studied at this school between 1930 and 1934.
+After graduating, he embarked on a long journey of presiding over Singapore.
+He was elected eight times because of his accomplishments.
+Moreover, his people were very thrilled under his rule.

-In the 1990s, he stepped down voluntarily as a PM of Singapore.
-This step is to leave this position to the new generation despite all successes he achieved.
-In this, there is a lesson, wisdom, and thinking.
+In the 1990s, he stepped down voluntarily as the PM of Singapore.
+This step was to leave this position to the new generation despite all his successes.
+This is a lesson, wisdom, and thinking.

-A further reason for economic development in Singapore is commercial facilitation for citizens, it has a basic and direct role in economic development.
-Singapore is one of the easiest countries in terms of setting up a business.
-Here I'm hosted by Mr. Kinny in his house, we did an experiment to establish a company.
-I said to Kenny what a company should we establish?
-Let's establish a media production company.
+A further reason for economic development in Singapore is commercial facilitation for citizens; it has a fundamental and direct role in economic growth.
+Singapore is one of the easiest countries in which to set up a business.
+Here, I'm hosted by Mr. Kinny in his house.
+We did an experiment to establish a company.
+I said to Kenny, "What company should we establish?
+Let's establish a media production company."

-Then, he began surfing the internet, he inserted his data, we named the company "Sahel Production," it was very easy.
-Through the internet, he made sure whether the name is already used by other company or not, in a few seconds, the result popped up.
-Whilst, in some other countries, to make sure whether this name is used or not, you must go to the ministry of commerce and submit an application, then you'll be given papers to look up in by yourself, and next step you may receive the response next day.
-It's a long story just to know if the name is already used.
+Then, he began surfing the internet and inserted his data.
+We named the company "Sahel Production," which was straightforward.
+Through the internet, he made sure whether another company already used the name, and in a few seconds, the result popped up.
+In some other countries, to make sure whether this name is used, you must go to the Ministry of Commerce and apply; then, you'll be given papers to look up by yourself, and the next step you may receive the response the next day.
+It's a long story to know if the name is already used.
 We knew this in only one second here.
-After completing the data, he submitted the application.
+After completing the data, he applied.

-Kenny said, "congratulation for a successful registration in a new business."
-He received a mail informing him that he'll receive a confirmation after 72 hours.
-Next day he called us telling that everything has been successfully done, the "Sahel Company" is available right now.
+Kenny said, "Congratulations on successfully registering a new business."
+He received an email informing him that he'd receive a confirmation after 72 hours.
+The next day, he called us to tell us everything had been successfully done, and the "Sahel Company" was now available.

-We went back to him, he received mail that his company is formally open.
-This was done over 28 hours.
+We went back to him.
+Over 28 hours, he received an email stating that his company was formally open.

 Ahmad said, "You're the owner of the Sahel Production Co?"